 204th Street SW Improvements

-Skillings Connolly completed comprehensive alternatives analysis including a roundabout.
+Skillings completed comprehensive alternatives analysis including a roundabout.
 This TIB-funded project reconstructed part of 204th and completes a missing section from 68th Avenue W to SR-99.
 We provided all PS&E to reconstruct and extend the roadway, modify utilities, and improve the stormwater drainage system.
 We designed the travel and bike lanes, curb, gutter, sidewalk, and illumination on each side.
 We provided analysis and design to reconstruct four affected intersections.
 The City’s utility infrastructure along 204th Street SW was expanded and retrofitted to accommodate the new design and the City’s growth.

 City of Lynnwood,

 This project’s goal was to provide the design of a completely new 2,100-foot arterial connecting Alderwood Mall Parkway to 184th Street in order to provide access to a new mixed-use development.
 The project was designed on an accelerated schedule per the City’s agreements with the prime developer, COSTCO, and Edmonds School District.
 Skillings provided the PS&E to complete this extension.
 Our design included a three-lane arterial roadway with provisions to expand the section to five lanes in the near future.
 A major element of work included roadway alignment studies intended to mesh the new roadway with the six lanes of Alderwood Mall Parkway and 184th Street, which is a five-lane roadway.
 The new roadway was located along a hillside that required 9-foot high retaining walls for the 3-lane section.
 An alternate wall design was incorporated into the bid plans for a 20-foot high soldier pile retaining wall to accommodate the future five-lane roadway section.

 City of Lynnwood, 212th Street Emergency Water Project